Evaluation of Requests for Exemption from the Lowest Price Method (LPM)

 Process

-1. Receipt at INESSS of a registration application for a multisource drug made by a manufacturer
+- Receipt at INESSS of a registration application for a multisource drug made by a manufacturer

-The manufacturer of the multisource drug submits its registration application to INESSS in compliance with the requirements described on Checklist 6, specific to the first request for a new multisource medication.
+The manufacturer of the multisource drug submits its registration application to INESSS in compliance with the requirements described on Checklist 6, specific to the first request for a new multisource medication. - INESSS notifies the Régie de l’assurance maladie du Québec (RAMQ)

 INESSS informs RAMQ, which is the agency responsible for managing prices, of the possibility of adding a new product to the same box as an already-registered brand name drug, and notifies RAMQ that the LPM method could be applied.

-RAMQ offers the manufacturer of the brand name product an opportunity to submit a request to have its product exempted from application of the LPM.
+RAMQ offers the manufacturer of the brand name product an opportunity to submit a request at INESSS to have its product exempted from application of the LPM.
 The manufacturer then has a maximum of 10 calendar days to submit an evaluation request to INESSS justifying this exemption.
-The LPM might not apply to a medication that has one of the following characteristics:
+The LPM might not apply to a medication that has one of the following characteristics:- a drug that is highly toxic or one with a narrow therapeutic index;

-• a drug with clinically high onset of action and absorption rate;
+- a drug with clinically high onset of action and absorption rate;

-• a drug with a particular presentation or use.
+- a drug with a particular presentation or use.

-3. Receipt of a request for exemption from the Lowest Price Method made by a manufacturer
+- Receipt of a request for exemption from the Lowest Price Method made by a manufacturer

-4. Evaluation of a request for exemption from application of the LPM
+- Evaluation of a request for exemption from application of the LPM

 Once admitted, a request for exemption is evaluated as expeditiously as possible in accordance with the process for the continuous evaluation of drugs that are being considered for listing purposes.
 Following the evaluation, the recommendation is forwarded to both the Minister and the manufacturer.
 The latter is informed of the Minister’s decision in the course of the normal list-updating process.
 The process and drug evaluation aspects are available on INESSS’s site.
 During the time that the request for exemption from the LPM is being evaluated, the multisource medication registration request might remain under study.